Exyht/exyht/README.md

 ## Exyht (Express your thought)

-Exyht is a fully open source blogging software.
+Exyht is a fully open source & free blogging software.
 This is a very light weight and easy to use one page web App.

 ## Built with